Archibald Day: Life

 In November 1944, Day took over command of HMS White Bear, a yacht converted for surveying, and carrying printing equipment and staff.
 White Bear was then in Colombo, and took part in the Burma campaign (1944–1945) coordinating survey teams that were charting the many channels on the coast of Burma, and printing maps and charts for the assault forces.
 He was awarded the DSO for this operation.
-After the Japanese surrender, White Bear conducted surveys around the Malay peninsula and in Indonesia, to assist re-establishment of normal navigation.
+After the Japanese surrender, White Bear conducted surveys around the Malay Peninsula and in Indonesia, to assist re-establishment of normal navigation.

 After the war, Day resumed his position as Assistant Hydrographer, and then in February 1948 took command of HMS Dalrymple, newly commissioned as a survey ship, working in the Mediterranean.
 In 1950 he was appointed Hydrographer of the Navy, a post he held until 1955.
 As Hydrographer, Day collaborated with the Decca Navigator Company to develop electronic systems for surveying using transportable shore stations.
 He was a supporter of international cooperation in Hydrography and Oceanography, leading the United Kingdom Delegation to the International Hydrographic Conference held in Monaco in April 1952.
-He was promoted to Vice-Admiral in 1953 and made KBE in 1954.
+He was promoted to vice-admiral on 27 January 1953, and made a Knight Commander of the Order of the British Empire (KBE) in 1954.
 He retired in 1955.

 After retirement, Day led a small team to carry out a hydrographic survey of Lake Nyasa In 1956 he was appointed coordinator of the International Geophysical Year, based in Brussels, but travelling extensively to facilitate the work of scientists from many countries that were taking part.